-1.1 The Iridium global satellite\Enhanced\Group\Call (EGC)\SafetyCast service is a satellite-based service for the promulgation of Maritime Safety Information (MSI), navigational and meteorological warnings, meteorological forecasts, Search and Rescue (SAR) related information and other urgent safety-related messages to ships.
+1.1 The Iridium SafetyCast service is a satellite-based service for the promulgation of MSI, navigational and meteorological warnings, meteorological forecasts, SAR-related information and other urgent safety-related messages to ships.

-1.2 The Iridium EGC\SafetyCast service fulfils an integral role in the Global Maritime Distress and Safety System (GMDSS) developed by the International Maritime Organization

-(IMO) and incorporated into the 1988 amendments to the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended, as a requirement for ships to which the Convention applies.
+1.2 The Iridium SafetyCast service fulfils an integral role in the GMDSS developed by the International Maritime Organization (IMO) and incorporated into the 1988 amendments to the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended, as a requirement for ships to which the Convention applies.

-1.3 This "Interim" Manual describes the structure and operation of the Iridium EGC SafetyCast system.
+1.3 This Interim Manual describes the structure and operation of the Iridium SafetyCast system.
 It is intended primarily for national Administrations and registered information providers, but may also be useful to the mariner who requires more operational information than is found in manufacturers' equipment manuals.

-2 Iridium global satellite EGC SafetyCast service
+2 Iridium SafetyCast service